tempname11/WorkingTitle4/notes/long_term.md

 ### other weird stuff
 - memory usage seems to increase over time, but Tracy profiling shows everything is great. maybe these are external (DLL?) allocations and we don't track them.
+- when running the Vulkan Configurator overrides, some additional errors pop up. need to enable their presence by default, and also fix the actual errors.

 ### known bugs
 - artifacts on top and left edge of viewport